zoolx92dos/zoolx92dos/README.md

 - 👋 Hi, I’m @zoolx92dos
 - 🤖 I’m interested in the areas of Machine Learning, Deep Learning, LLMs, Edge Computing, Cybersecurity and Privacy
-- 🌱 Interests: Large Language Models, Edge AI, AI Policies and Frameworks, Capture the Flag (Cybersecurity)
+- 🌱 Interests: Small Language Models, Large Language Models, Edge AI, AI Policies and Frameworks, Capture the Flag (Cybersecurity)
 - 📚 I’m looking to collaborate on active projects in the area of ML, Edge AI and Cybersecurity
 - 📫 How to reach me zoolx92dos@gmail.com
 - 🎛️ I know Linux Server Administration (Fedora and Debian based Systems), AWS Cloud.